-Guarantor The U.S. Small Business Administration ("SBA"), an independent agency of the United States.
-The Certificates Guaranteed 5.944% Participating Securities Participation Certifi- cates, Series SBIC-PS 2008-10 B. Each Certificate represents a fractional undivided interest in the Pool comprised of an assign- ment of the rights to receive certain payments on participating securities in the Pool.
-The Pool Upon issuance of the Certificates, the Series SBIC-PS 2008-10 B Pool will consist of: (i) an assignment by SBA of the right to receive Prioritized Payments and Redemption Payments on \$324,625,000 aggregate face amount of 65 5.944% participating securities named in such assignment, (ii) the guarantee agreement pursuant to which timely payment of Prioritized Payments and Redemption Payments on each participating security named in such assignment will be guaranteed by SBA and (iii) an account into which payment by the SBICs and SBA with respect to such partici- pating securities in the Pool will be deposited.
-The Participating Securities Participating securities represent investments in small business investment companies, or SBICs, licensed by SBA pursuant to Sec- tion 301 of the Small Business Investment Act of 1958, as amended.
-Depending on whether the issuing SBIC is a corporation or a partnership, a participating security will be issued as either preferred stock or an income bond or as a preferred limited partner- ship interest by those SBICs that make equity investments in small business concerns.
-A participating security provides, in part, for payment of Prioritized Payments at a specified rate and for pay- ment of the face amount, either at maturity or earlier under the mandatory and optional redemption provisions described in this Offering Circular.
-Each participating security in the Pool will mature on August 1, 2018.
-Prioritized Payments Prioritized Payments on the participating securities in the Pool shall constitute either the payment of dividends on preferred stock, interest on an income bond or a priority return on a preferred limited partnership interest at a rate per annum equal to 5.944%.
+dent agency of the officed States.

+participating securities in the Pool.

+2009-10 A Pool will consist of: (i) an assignment by SBA of the right to receive Prioritized Payments and Redemption Payments on \$322,490,000 aggregate face amount of 55 4.727% participating securities named in such assignment, (ii) the guarantee agreement pursuant to which timely payment of Prioritized Payments and Redemption Payments on each participating security named in such assignment will be guaranteed by SBA and (iii) an account into which payment by the SBICs and SBA with respect to such participating securities in the ness investment companies, or SBICs, licensed by SBA pursuant to Section 301 of the Small Business Investment Act of 1958, as amended.
+Depending on whether the issuing SBIC is a corporation or a partnership, a participating security will be issued as either preferred stock or an income bond or as a preferred limited partnership interest by those SBICs that make equity investments in small business concerns.
+A participating security provides, in part, for payment of Prioritized Payments at a specified rate and for payment of the face amount, either at maturity or earlier under the mandatory and optional redemption provisions described in this Offering Circular.
+Each participating security in the Pool will mature on

+Pool will be deposited.

+The Participating Securities . . . . .
+Participating securities represent investments in small busistock, interest on an income bond or a priority return on a preferred limited partnership interest at a rate per annum equal to 4.727%.
 An SBIC is obligated to make such Prioritized Payments only to the extent it has sufficient profits available to make such payments.
 If the SBIC does not make the Prioritized Payment on any Payment Date, SBA will make such Prioritized Payment on behalf of the SBIC under the terms of the SBA guarantee.
 SBA anticipates that it will be called upon routinely to make such Prioritized Payments for the SBICs in the early years of the lives of such SBICs.
-SBA expects to be reimbursed any amounts paid in respect of Prioritized Payments under its guarantee over the life of a participating security.
-See "Description of the SBIC Program-Participating Securities" herein.
+SBA expects to be reimbursed any amounts paid in respect of Prioritized